 Funeral & Cremation Services

 Some might remember a 75th Anniversary column dedicated to Marie Birmingham for this years Mother's Day.
-In memory of this lovely woman we are running the column again.
-Here you go:

 In doing research about important persons in the story of Greendale people kept mentioning Marie Birmingham.
 I found her associated with an impressive list of accomplishments: Vice President of the Greendale Historical Society, member of the Bicentennial Commission, member of the 50th Anniversary Committee and member of the Greendale Gazebo Commission to name a few.

 In anticipation of Mother’s Day I wanted to do a story about a Greendale mom told through the eyes of her children.
 The name that kept coming up was, you guessed it, Marie Birmingham.
 So on a recent Sunday morning at the I met with three of the five children of Marie and Bob Birmingham and I listened while they talked about their mom.

 Jim, a village trustee, started the conversation and explained how he admires his mom because she always sees the good in people and is always positive.
 He’s never heard her utter a mean word.
 His family, brothers Robert and Jeff, sisters Shary and Jean (Who knew Jim had sisters?)are his best friends.
 He said that’s because mom spent so much time with them all, showing them how to do crafts, exploring nature, and just enjoying being together as a family.

 One of his fond memories is of the backyard March of Dimes festival she organized for years.
 They would put on a circus and invite the neighbors to raise money for this charity.
 Jean was a puppeteer, Jeff was rubber man, Shary was a baton twirler, Jim a weight lifter, and Bobby created Irv.
 Irv was a Martian puppet that only talked through him.
 Sounds like great fun.
 A video of that circus would be priceless.